 The Company Will Incur Significant Costs Acquiring New Aircraft and Any Instability in the Credit and Capital Markets Could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms.
 Ryanair's continued growth is dependent upon its ability to acquire additional aircraft to meet additional capacity needs and to replace older aircraft.
-Ryanair had over 440 aircraft in its fleet as at June 30, 2018 and has ordered an additional 225 new aircraft (a mix of 15 new Boeing 737-800 next generation aircraft and 210 737-MAX-200 aircraft (including 135 firm and 75 option aircraft) for delivery post June 30, 2018 to fiscal year 2024 pursuant to contracts with the Boeing Company (the "2013 Boeing Contract" and "2014 Boeing Contract")).
-Ryanair expects to have approximately 585 operating aircraft in its fleet and expansion plans, see "Item 4.
+Ryanair had over 470 aircraft in its fleet as at June 30, 2019 and has ordered an additional 210 737-MAX-200 aircraft (including 135 firm and 75 option aircraft) for delivery post June 30, 2019 to fiscal year 2024 pursuant to contracts with the Boeing Company (""Boeing," and such contract, the "2014 Boeing Contract").
+Ryanair expects to have approximately 585 narrow body aircraft in its fleet by March 31, 2024, depending on the level of lease returns, Boeing's ability to fulfill the 2014 Boeing Contract and aircraft disposals.
+For additional information on the Company's aircraft fleet and expansion plans, see "-A majority of Ryanair's aircraft and certain parts are sourced from a single supplier; therefore, Ryanair would be materially and adversely affected if such supplier were unable to provide additional equipment or support," and "Item 4.
 Information on the Company-Aircraft" and "Item 5.
-Operating and Financial Review and Prospects-Liquidity and Capital Resources."
+Operating and Financial Review and Prospects - Liquidity and Capital Resources."
 There can be no assurance that this planned expansion will not outpace the growth of passenger traffic on Ryanair's routes or that traffic growth will not prove to be greater than the expanded fleet can accommodate.
 In either case, such developments could have a material adverse effect on the Company's business, results of operations, and financial condition.

-As a result of the 2013 Boeing Contract, the 2014 Boeing Contract and other general corporate purposes, Ryanair DAC has raised and expects to continue to raise substantial debt financing, including Ryanair's issuance of €750 million in 1.125% unsecured Eurobonds with a 6.5-year tenor in February 2017 that is guaranteed by Ryanair Holdings.
-Ryanair's ability to raise unsecured or secured debt to pay for aircraft as they are delivered is subject to various conditions imposed by the counterparties and debt markets to such loan facilities and related loan guarantees, and any future financing is expected to be subject to similar conditions.
-Any failure by Ryanair to comply with such conditions would have a material adverse effect on its operations and financial condition.
-Additionally, Ryanair's ability to raise unsecured or secured debt to pay for aircraft is subject to potential volatility in the worldwide financial markets.
+As a result of a 2013 purchase agreement with Boeing (the "2013 Boeing Contract"), the 2014 Boeing Contract and other general corporate purposes, Ryanair DAC has raised and expects to continue to raise substantial debt financing, including Ryanair's issuance of €750m in 1.125% unsecured Eurobonds with a 6.5-year tenor in February 2017 that is guaranteed by Ryanair Holdings, and a €750m unsecured (5-year term) syndicated bank loan facility entered into in May 2019.
+Ryanair's ability to raise unsecured or secured debt to pay for aircraft is subject to potential volatility in the worldwide financial markets.
+Additionally, Ryanair's ability to raise unsecured or secured debt to pay for aircraft as they are delivered is subject to various conditions imposed by the counterparties and debt markets to such loan facilities and related loan guarantees, and any future financing is expected to be subject to similar conditions.
+Any failure by Ryanair to comply with such conditions and any failure to raise necessary amounts of unsecured or secured debt to pay for aircraft, would have a material adverse effect on its results of operations and financial condition.

-Using the debt capital markets to finance the Company requires the Company to retain its investment grade credit ratings (the Company has a BBB+ (stable) credit rating from S&P and a BBB+ (stable) credit rating from Fitch Ratings).
-There is a risk that the Company will be unable, or unwilling, to access these markets if it is downgraded or is unable to retain its investment grade credit ratings and this could lead to a higher cost of finance for Ryanair.
+Using the debt capital markets to finance the Company requires the Company to retain its investment grade credit ratings (the Company has a BBB+ (stable) credit rating from both S&P and Fitch Ratings).
+There is a risk that the Company will be unable, or unwilling, to access these markets if it is downgraded or is unable to retain its investment grade credit ratings and this could lead to a higher cost of finance for Ryanair and a material adverse effect on its results of operations and financial condition.

-Ryanair has also entered into significant derivative transactions intended to hedge its aircraft acquisition-related debt obligations.
+Ryanair has also entered into significant derivative transactions intended to hedge some of its aircraft acquisition-related debt obligations.
 These derivative transactions expose Ryanair to certain risks and could have adverse effects on its results of operations and financial condition.
 See "Item 11.
 Quantitative and Qualitative Disclosures About Market Risk."